rustrepo/chromiumoxide/README.md

 1. Verify Selector: Use browser dev tools (e.g., Chrome's "Inspect" tool) to test the selector in the console: document.querySelector("input.search-input[name='search'][aria-label='Run search in the documentation']")

-2. Wait for Element: If the element is dynamically loaded, use page.wait_for_element before interacting with it: page.wait_for_element("input.search-input[name='search'][aria-label='Run search in the documentation']").await?;
+2. Wait for Element: If the element is dynamically loaded, use page.find_element before interacting with it: page.find_element("input.search-input[name='search'][aria-label='Run search in the documentation']").await?;

 3. Click a button
 // Locate and click a button